yixin0829/Cayman/project-library.md

 (the blue points are those found by goodFeaturesToTrack)
 ![corner_case_before_after](/assets/Project_Pictures/corner_case_before_after.png)

+What would I change for next time?
+I would try to minimize the number of unneccessary points found on the original spectrogram.
+A potential method could be to create a mask of the original spectrogram, reduce the size by a small %, and then use goodFeaturesToTrack only on the outside of that mask.
+This would ideally give us more points on the perimeter of the image.

 ### MLH - To the Moon and Hack 2020 - MuscleMath
 [GitHub Project](https://github.com/eyfb/MuscleMath)